 Take control of your pension with our great-value, award-winning SIPP.

 Set up your account for US trading

-There are a few things you need to do before you can add US shares to your account.
+There are two things you need to do before you can add US shares to your account.

 You’re ready to go

 A few useful things to remember about trading US shares: